mikamakusa/blog-articles/about.md

 **From Jan 2018 | Uniware | Neuilly-sur-Seine**
 **Infrastructure System Engineer**
 **Carrefour**
-In charge of the industrialization of the infrastructure creation and provisionning on Openstack and Microsoft Azure Cloud Platforms for Carrefour's projects.
+Working on digital transformation for **Carrefour** on many critical projects.
-- Terraform scripts creation (security rules, network and servers),
+- Terraform Workshop and toolkit creation (for Openstack, Azure and Google Cloud),
-- Ansible Roles and Playbook creation,
+- Ansible Workshop and toolkit creation,
-- Salstack states and pillars creation,
 - Pipelines creation on Jenkins,
-- Consulting actions and Workshops related to Kubernetes, Ansible, Saltstack and Terraform (Code, Best Pratices),
 - Technical documentation and demos,
 - Scrum method